 pick to overtake the Seahawks for the NFC West crown, the 49ers have continued

 the trend of "up-and-coming" disappointments from the NFC West over the past

-three years – Arizona held that
+three years –

-Nate Clements has shown why he's considered one of the best corners in the league with his early season play and his physicality in the secondary is something the 49ers have lacked over the past few years.
+CB Nate Clements has shown why he's considered one of the best corners in the league with his early season play and his physicality in the secondary is something the 49ers have lacked over the past few years.